 At this stage you are probably wondering how you get access to the full database and it’s growing collection of games sheets and videos?

-Access to the full Purposeful Games Database is by a members only subscription of $5 per month or $50 per year (psst…that’s a saving of $10 per year – or two months free!).
-Each and every month 5 new Game Sheets and 1 Game Video is added to the database, giving you new fresh games to play in your classes.
+Access to the full Purposeful Games Database is not available as part of The PhysEd Library.
+You can access.
+Each and every month new Game Sheets are added to the database, giving you new fresh games to play in your classes.

 If you have any further questions about the Purposeful Games Database please do not hesitate to reach out to me via email or social media.
-Looking forward to you joining us as a member of the the Purposeful Games Database.
+Looking forward to you joining us as a member of The PhysEd Library.